kaz-utashiro/greple/README.md

 ## MODULE AND CUSTOMIZATION

 User can define default and original options in `~/.greplerc`.
-Next example enables color output always, and define new option using macro processing.
+Next example enables colored output always, and define new option using macro processing.

     option default --color=always